-The plot starts with a client being told to contact her by his oracle, and her being told to take the case by her oracle.
+The plot starts with a client being told to contact her by his oracle, then being told to take the case by her oracle.
 As everyone knows, you can’t ask oracles too many questions.
-That goes for readers, too – she just has to help the guy, OK?
+That goes for readers, too — she just has to help the guy, OK?
 In case you’re wondering, she solves the case by doing something else her oracle told her to do.

 The plot involves some super-evil wizards from a previous book, including an evil wizard ghost sworn to kill her (also from a previous book) led by a super-powerful demon.
 We never find out their plot, but they free a super-powerful genie for it, who, shocker, gets out of hand and possesses the main character’s body.
-It either wants to go home, or to free a bunch of other evil genies (in the book, it’s the first – it’s a genie serial-killer of other genies and wants to kill the judge who sentenced it; but the book jacket says it wants to free an evil genie army).
+It either wants to go home, or to free a bunch of other evil genies (in the book, it’s the first — it’s a genie serial-killer of other genies and wants to kill the judge who sentenced it; but the book jacket says it wants to free an evil genie army).

 At the very end, she wins by realizing she has friends.
 Literally just realizing.
 She suddenly remembers she has siren telepathy, which she has been using through-out the book, and reaches out to all of her friends at once.
 That gives her the strength to shake off the genie control.
-Then she executes the plan she made with the only female genie-keeper and her young son (who hasn’t yet grown into swaggering jerk of a man).
+Then she executes the plan she made with the only female genie-keeper and her young son (who hasn’t yet grown into a swaggering jerk of a man).
 The stupid male genie-keepers were all “you’re not an initiate and are the wrong sex.
 You can’t do anything”.
 That’s why diversity is important.

 Various secondary events are crammed in: